af-code2build/Bluni/README.md

 The entire project was developed through the work of a team with 4 elements.
 The goal was to create 3 applications that were able to communicate with each other, through messages encrypted with the user's biometric data (his fingerprint).
 My main task in this project, was the development of the central application that would receive and send messages to the other two apps.

-The idea behind this project was inspired by the most recent technologies that, today, help many people with diabetes.
+The idea behind this project was inspired by recent technologies that, today, help many people with diabetes.
 Therefore, this application receives and displays the user's glycemic values (sent by the program that simulates the glycemic sensor)  and communicates with an application that simulates an insulin pump, while also, implementing a simple communication protocol.